Post

 5. Family Trust Structures: In some cases, establishing a family trust can provide a tax-efficient mechanism for transferring assets.

-6. Property Gifts: When gifting property, be aware of potential stamp duty implications which vary by state and territory.
+6. Property Gifts: When gifting property, be aware of potential stamp duty implications, which vary by state and territory.

 7. Superannuation Contributions: In some situations, contributing to a family member’s superannuation rather than direct gifting might offer tax advantages.